-Dr. Angelia P. (Angie) Bukley is a principal engineer in the Center for Space Policy and Strategy, Defense Systems Group, at The Aerospace Corporation.
+Dr. Angelia P. (Angie) Bukley is a technical fellow serving in the Center for Space Policy and Strategy, Defense Systems Group, at The Aerospace Corporation.
 In this role, she performs research and publishes in the areas of human exploration, society, and the future; science and technology; and national policy and international relations.
 She is an instructor for Aerospace University, which provides internal technical training for Aerospace employees.
 With more than 35 years of professional experience, Bukley’s career has spanned a broad range of defense and space systems research, analysis, design, and technical management.

 Bukley began her career as a staff engineer at a small consulting firm in Huntsville, Alabama, before joining the NASA Marshall Spaceflight Center as an aerospace engineer, where she worked from 1990 to 1997.
 She started at Aerospace in 1998 as a systems engineer in the Airborne Laser Program Office.
 She left Aerospace in 2003 to join the Ohio University Russ College of Engineering as the C. Paul Stocker visiting professor in the School of Electrical Engineering and Computer Science.
 In 2005, Bukley was named full professor with tenure, later advancing to become associate dean for research and graduate studies.
 She then accepted a position at the University of Tennessee Space Institute as associate vice president and chief administrator.
 She joined the International Space University (ISU) in 2009 serving in Strasbourg, France as associate dean and director of the Space Studies Program, going on to become vice president for academics and research in 2011.
 In 2014, Bukley left academe, returning to Aerospace as a member of the Civil Systems Group.
 She joined the Center for Space Policy and Strategy in July 2021.